batheand/Dockerized-YOLO-ObjectDetection/README.md

 ### Before starting

-Please run the download_model.py, which will download the onnx model, as the file is around 250 mbs it might take a while.
+Please run the download_dependencies.ipynb, which will download the onnx model, as the file is around 250 mbs it might take a while.

 ### Why ONNX?